RIAPS/riaps.github.io/CONTRIBUTING.md

 # Contributing to RIAPS

-The following is a set of guidelines for contributing to RIAPS, which are hosted in the [RIAPS Organization](https://github.com/RIAPS) on GitHub.
+The following is a set of guidelines for contributing to RIAPS whose code base is hosted in the [RIAPS Organization](https://github.com/RIAPS) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.